cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-SITES INSTRUMENTÉS IRT-EN.md

 # Context

-CS Group responsabilities for Flight calibration of TRISHNA on instrumented sites are as follows:
+CS Group responsabilities for Trishna flight calibration on instrumented sites are as follows:
 * Study, development

 ![Main Picture](Project-CNES-DTQTIS-SITES INSTRUMENTÉS IRT-EN pict 1.png)

 The features are as follows:
 * Simulation of uncertainty on a large number of atmospheric profiles (water vapor, ozone, temperature)
-* Simulation of luminance at TOA using the RTTOV code from 4 to 12 microns
+* Simulation of the Luminance in the TOA by the RTTOV code from 4 to 12 microns
-* Analysis of the impact on the observable luminance of the uncertainties on the profiles
+* Analysis of the impact on the observable luminance of uncertainty on profiles
-* Application to the TRISHNA sensor
+* Trishna sensor application

 # Project implementation

 The project objectives are as follows:
-* Study the feasibility of an absolute calibration on an instrumented site for a spatial sensor in thermal infrared
+* Study the feasibility of an absolute calibration on an instrumented site for a space sensor in the thermal infrared

 The processes for carrying out the project are:
 * Study, regular meetings